Sign In / Sign Out

 The 3+ program offers great opportunities for students; see what our students are saying

-Fall Admission: MLA 2- year programs only admit students for the spring semester.
+Spring Admission: MLA 2+ programs only admit students for the spring semester.
 We accept applications from April 15th to September 15th.

 Teaching and Graduate Assistantships

 Assistantships are appointed each term to a select number of graduate students who are excelling in The Design School.
 Learn more about teaching assistantships including eligibility and application details.